Guanajuato

 Guanajuato is between the arid north of the country and the lusher south, and is geographically part of the Trans-Mexican Volcanic Belt, the Mexican Plateau.
 It was initially settled by the Spanish in the 1520s due to mineral deposits found around the city of Guanajuato, but areas such as the Bajío region also became important for agriculture and livestock.
 Mining and agriculture were the mainstays of the state's economy, but have since been eclipsed by the secondary sector.
 Guanajuato has particularly seen growth in the automotive industry.
-The name Guanajuato comes from Purépecha kuanhasï juáta (or in older orthography "quanax huato"), which means "frog hill".
+The name Guanajuato comes from Purépecha kuanhasï juáta (or in older spelling "quanax huato"), which means "frog hill".

 Geography

 Guanajuato is in the center of Mexico, northwest of Mexico City, bordering Zacatecas, San Luis Potosí, Michoacán, Querétaro, and Jalisco.
-It is the 20th-largest of Mexico's states, with an area of 30,589 km².
+It is the 20th-largest of Mexico's states, with an area of 30,589 km2.
 It has an average altitude of 2,015 m above sea level, with its territory divided among three of Mexico's physical regions, the Sierra Madre Oriental, the Mexican Plateau and the Trans-Mexican Volcanic Belt.
 The Sierra Madre Oriental in Guanajuato consists of the Sierra Gorda and the Sierra del Azafrán in the northeast.
 The Mexican Plateau extends through the center of the state.
 It is subdivided into various regions parted by low-lying mountain chains such as the Sierra de la Cuatralba and the Sierra de Cubo.
 The Trans Mexican Volcanic Belt crosses the state in the south and includes the Bajío area, the Altos de Jalisco and the valleys area in the far south.
 The state is crossed by several mountain ranges with mountains between 2,300 and 3,000 meters high.
 Mountain ranges average 2,305 meters and flat areas lie at around 1,725 meters above mean sea level.
 Other important mountain ranges include the Sierra Gorda to the north, the Sierra de Guanajuato in the southeast, the Comanja in the northwest and the Codorniz in the east.

 The state is divided into five regions, taking into consideration geography and climate: Altos de Guanajuato, La Sierra Central, Bajío, La Sierra Gorda, and Los Valles del Sur.
 The Altos de Guanajuato, in the north, are a chain of forested mountains interspersed with pastures, small fields and areas with cacti and other desert plants.
 They begin near the border with San Luis Potosí, and extend south to Dolores Hidalgo, San Miguel de Allende, and the Querétaro border.
 This area's altitude varies from 1,800 meters to peaks over 2,900, such as La Giganta and La Sierra del Cubo.
 The climate is mostly semiarid with a rainy season in the summer, with average temperatures between 15 and 20 °C. Winter lows often reach 0 °C or lower with frosts.
 Wildlife is found mostly in the most rugged and inaccessible areas and includes deer, coyotes, eagles and rattlesnakes.